Kin175/Data-Projects-TripleTen/Zuber/README.md

 * **trips:** Provides details on rides (trip_id, cab_id, start_ts, end_ts, duration_seconds, distance_miles, pickup_location_id, dropoff_location_id).
 * **weather_records:** Includes weather data for each hour (record_id, ts, temperature, description).

-## Tasks
+## Assumptions

-The project involved the following tasks:
+* **Assumption 1:** Analyzing ride frequency by taxi company will reveal the most popular and successful companies in the market.

-1. Exploratory data analysis on taxi rides (number of rides by company, popular neighborhoods).
+* **Assumption 2:** Identifying the most frequent pickup and drop-off locations will provide valuable insights into passenger travel patterns and demand.
-2. Identifying neighborhoods based on name (O'Hare, Loop).
+* **Assumption 3:** Classifying weather conditions as "good" or "bad" based on the presence of "rain" or "storm" in the description will effectively capture the impact of adverse weather on ride demand.
-3. Classifying weather conditions (good/bad) based on descriptions containing rain or storm.
+* **Assumption 4:** Analyzing rides from Loop to O'Hare on Saturdays will provide a representative sample of rides influenced by weekend travel patterns and potential weather impacts.
-4. Analyzing rides from Loop to O'Hare on Saturdays, considering weather and ride duration.
+* **Assumption 5:** The available data accurately reflects the overall ride-hailing landscape in the city and is representative of typical travel patterns.

 ## Process